4x01 Herrenvolk (Carter)

 Chris: With his contract running out and Carter's attention now focused on the feature film, David Duchovny began to lobby Carter to alter the basic nature of his character.
 Having openly declared his intention to make changes to the Mythology storyline in the press, Duchovny used his star power to force Carter to (briefly) rewrite believer Fox Mulder as skeptic David Duchovny.

-You can practically feel the resistance in Carter's script as Mulder's life's work is breezily dispensed with based on the testimony of a shady intelligence operative, who introduces himself to Scully by pushing the cancer-stricken agent down a flight of stairs.
+It's a very solidly-crafted story but you can practically feel the resistance in Carter's script as Mulder's life's work is breezily dispensed with based on the testimony of a shady intelligence operative, who introduces himself to Scully by pushing the cancer-stricken agent down a flight of stairs.

 But the crisis of faith really makes no sense and that was probably intentional on Carter's part.